 Beyond Meatless Monday: Have Two No-Meat Meals Per Week

-Meatless Monday has become a very trendy day of the week, especially for those hoping to eat less meat.
+Meatless Monday has become a dietary trend both among people looking to eat less meat and those trying to incorporate more vegetables into their diet.
 If you are hoping for an extra boost of wholesome nutrition, try having vegetarian meals twice a week.

 To ensure you are eating enough protein, try adding beans, lentils, nuts, and vegetables that are protein-rich as it is an essential building block for your body.